AI experts sharing free tutorials to accelerate your business.

 When to Use

 Use at the end of a lesson planning session — once the learning objective, key concept, and likely misconceptions are known.
-Especially valuable when the teacher wants a fast, low-stakes check for understanding that can drive tomorrow's reteach, grouping, or pacing decision.
-Do NOT use for summative assessments or unit tests — use assessment-question-writer for those.
+Especially valuable when the teacher wants a fast, low-stakes check for understanding that can drive tomorrow's reteach, grouping, or pacing decision; when the lesson introduces a misconception-prone concept (fractions-of-fractions, evolution-as-progress, reading subtext, balancing equations, comma splices); when the lesson is one node in a multi-day arc and tomorrow's plan is contingent on what landed today; or when the teacher is running a coaching cycle around formative assessment and needs an artifact to bring to PLC.
+Do NOT use for summative assessments, unit tests, or graded quizzes — use assessment-question-writer for those.
+Do NOT use as a daily compliance check that produces nothing actionable; the output must drive an instructional decision.

 Required Input